kyma-incubator/octopus/docs/tutorial.md

 # Tutorial

-Follow this tutorial to create `TestDefinition` and `ClusterTestSuite` CRDs, and to see Octopus in action.
+Follow this tutorial to create `TestDefinition` and `ClusterTestSuite` CRs, and to see Octopus in action.

 1. Prepare a Kubernetes cluster and ensure that `kubectl` is properly configured by setting a `KUBECONFIG` environment variable.
 1. Clone the Octopus directory to your `$GOPATH`: